 Description of Historic Place

 The Cambridge-Narrows Regional Library is a small, shingled wood frame building that has been refurbished inside and out and is fast becoming a community center.
 It was built in the mid-1850's and retains its structural integrity from that period.

-The Cambridge-Narrows Regional Library is designated as a Local Historic Place for its documented uses the years that represent a lot of the social history of the village.
+The Cambridge-Narrows Regional Library is designated as a Local Historic Place for its documented uses over the years that represent a lot of the social history of the village.
 The Baptist cause was strong in the village and its followers were natural adherents of Leonard Tilley and his temperance organization, the International Order of Good Templars.
 This hall was built between 1854-58 on land donated by Samuel Black, and possibly built, at least in part by him.
 It was certainly there in 1867 when Leonard Tilley planted the so-called “Tilley Elms” along the front of the Cambridge Hall in commemoration of Canada’s Confederation.
 By the 1970’s, when these trees had become a hazard, they were removed and one member of the Senior Citizens group salvaged a large round section, dressed it, polished it and preserved it as a souvenir; it still is displayed in the library - just above the doorway at the back right of the building.